-Using ChatGPT in oTree experiments
+Using LLMs and ChatGPT in oTree experiments

 With the growing popularity of large language models (LLMs) and OpenAI continuing to update ChatGPT, many of us have been thinking about using this technology for experimental research.
 Since the use-case for such a feature is, in theory, is endless, I wanted to share some recent developments in the oTree community.
 All credit for this particular post on the use of ChatGPT in oTree should go to Clint McKenna, who put together an amazing oTree app that allows participants to chat with ChatGPT through OpenAI's API.
 Please find his original blog post here.